Muthung/Python/Leetcode-Interview-Questions/Remove-Element/README.md

 #### Custom Judge

-the judge will test your solution with the following code.
+The judge will test your solution with the following code.

 > int[] nums = [...]; // Input array
 > int val = ...;     // Value to remove